AlexanderTar/LASwift/README.md

 ## Author

-alexandertar, taraymovich@me.com
+Alexander Taraymovich, taraymovich@me.com

 ## License

-LASwift is available under the MIT license.
+LASwift is available under the BSD-3-Clause license.
 See the LICENSE file for more info.